Skip to content

 Choose Brite if you want a leaner open banking product with lower entry barriers and faster settlement at T+0.
 Brite has narrower coverage than Volt and no Brazil MoR, but for a mid-size European operator who does not need PIX, the simpler product and lower minimums are attractive.

 Choose Nuvei if you want one contract covering cards, open banking, crypto and 700+ methods globally.
-More expensive than Volt on a per-transaction basis for OB specifically, but eliminates the need to integrate and reconcile multiple providers.
+More expensive than Volt on a per-transaction basis for OB specifically, but it eliminates the need to integrate and reconcile multiple providers.
 Nuvei's iGaming team has more reference clients in tier-1 operators.

 Choose AstroPay if Brazil is part of a broader LATAM strategy.
 AstroPay covers PIX plus Boleto, OXXO (Mexico), PSE (Colombia), Webpay (Chile) and 200+ LATAM methods with a single integration.
 Volt is the right choice for Brazil-only or Brazil-plus-Europe; AstroPay is the right choice for LATAM-wide.